 Marilyn has been active on many different tourism and community boards including Black Hills Badlands and Lakes, Visitor Industry Alliance, Mt.
 Rushmore Society, Bed and Breakfast Innkeepers, and the Keystone Fire District Board.

-Art has been active in the area as a watch-dog for the forests and communities.
+Art was active in the area as a watch-dog for the forests and communities.
 In 1995 he was written up in the U.S. Congressional Record for his efforts to keep the lights on at Mt.
 Rushmore.
 He just recently was again in the papers because of his efforts in ’95 that allowed the lights to be turned back on, and also secured a fund to protect the lighting should there be another financial shut down of the government.
 He was also among the first photographers to catch the fireworks over Mt.
-Rushmore and the resulting photo hung at the facility for 4 years.
+Rushmore and the resulting photo hung in the memorial’s dining room for 4 years.
 His photo Hale-Bopp comet over Mt.
 Rushmore now hangs in homes and businesses all over the U.S. and in many foreign countries.